faizmokhtar/faizmokhtar.com/content/_index.md

+---
+menu: main
+comments: false
+---

 Hey, I'm Faiz Mokhtar and this is my personal blog and website.
-I am a software engineer based in Kuala Lumpur, Malaysia 🇲🇾
+I'm a software engineer based in Kuala Lumpur, Malaysia 🇲🇾

 ---

-Here's some details about me:
+Here are some details about me:

 - I am experienced in both native iOS and hybrid mobile development framework
     - Swift, Objective-C, SwiftUI and UIKit framework